Sam Walker (rugby league): 2022

+In Round 1, following the return of Roosters half Keary, Walker played at five-eighth for the first time.
+Walker played the first 15 games of the season in the No.6 jersey for 7 wins and 8 losses.
+In Round 16, following an injury to Keary, Roosters coach Trent Robinson moved Walker back to halfback.
+They lost Round 16, 26-18 to eventual 2021 premiers, Penrith Panthers but would gone on to win their next 8 games in a row, with Walker retaining the halfback role upon Keary's return with Keary returning to his favoured no.6 role.

 In round 18 of the 2022 NRL season, Walker scored one try and kicked nine goals in the Sydney Roosters 54–26 victory over St. George Illawarra.

 In round 23, Walker kicked twelve goals from twelve attempts in the club's 72–6 victory over the Wests Tigers.

 Walker played a total of 25 games for the club in the 2022 season and finished as their top point scorer with 211 points.
 Walker played for the Sydney Roosters in their elimination final loss to South Sydney.

 On 7 December 2022, Walker signed a two-year contract extension to remain at the Sydney Roosters until the end of the 2025 season.

 2023

 Following the Sydney Roosters loss against Cronulla in round 7 of the 2023 NRL season, Walker was demoted to reserve grade.
 Walker spoke to the media after being demoted saying "I never wanted to get dropped, but I will work as hard as I possibly can to get a spot back in the team".
 In July, Walker suffered an ACL sprain whilst playing in the NSW Cup and was ruled out for an indefinite period.

 In round 26 of the 2023 NRL season, Walker returned to the Sydney Roosters side in their victory over the Wests Tigers.
 In the first week of the 2023 finals series, Walker kicked a field goal with three minutes remaining to win the match 13-12 against Cronulla.